diku-dk/futhark-website/blog/2016-04-25-futhark-and-pygame.rst

 The ``steps`` argument is the number of simulation steps to perform per frame, and defaults to 3.
-You can set this to any positive 32-bit int.
+You can set this to any positive 32-bit i32.
 To increase the work done per frame, we have set the default to 3 and not e.g. 1.
 This choice reflects possible real-world use, where we might not care about having a real-time visualisation of a simulation, but just use the visualisation to track progress, and thus